-Over the past few decades, a large number of studies have been performed to evaluate whether mobile phones pose a potential health risk or not.
-A number of studies have investigated the effects of radiofrequency fields on brain electrical activity, sleep, heart rate and blood pressure in volunteers.
-There are several studies currently underway investigating potential health effects in children, adolescents and adults.
+Over the past few decades, many studies have been performed to evaluate whether mobile phones pose a potential health risk or not.
+Several studies have investigated the effects of radiofrequency fields on brain electrical activity, sleep, heart rate, and blood pressure in volunteers.
+There are several studies currently underway investigating potential health effects in children, adolescents, and adults.

-Hence it has become very important for us to start taking precautions and limiting ourselves to EMF radiations from cell phones.
+Hence it has become essential for us to start taking precautions and limiting ourselves to EMF radiations from cell phones.

-How To Carry Cell Phones In Order To Reduce Radiation Effects?
+How To Carry Cell Phones To Reduce Radiation Effects?

 You are probably never paying attention to this.
 Cellphones are tested for radiation emission and approved by the government as safe for use at a small but significant distance from your body.
 You should be able to find that distance in the fine print of your manual or other instructions that come with your phone, and it differs from phone to phone.

 For Example, you can find all RF Information for Apple products here:

 Always choose a device with the lowest SAR possible (SAR = Specific Absorption Rate, which is a measure of the magnetic field’s strength absorbed by the body).

 2. Are you carrying your cellphone too close to your body?